nodonnell98/Dashboard/README.md

 # Dashboard
-This is a test dashboard for practicing new web technologies and techniques using HTML, CSS and Typescript as well as the bundler Webpack.
+This is my test dashboard for practicing new web technologies and techniques using HTML, CSS and Typescript as well as the bundler Webpack.

 ### Required dependencies